-began his writing career at age 21 as a composer and lyricist when he collaborated with the late Academy Award Nominated and Emmy Award Winning science fiction writer Ray Bradbury on the musical adaptation of Mr. Bradbury's short story, The Day It Rained Forever.
+began his writing career at age 21 as a composer and lyricist when he collaborated with the late Academy Award-Nominated and Emmy Award-Winning science fiction writer Ray Bradbury on the musical adaptation of Mr. Bradbury's short story, The Day It Rained Forever.
 The musical, which features additional music and lyrics by Tom Gire, was directed and mounted by Dr. Jerry Henderson at Pepperdine University, then transferred to the Edinburgh Fringe Festival where it enjoyed a successful and extended run.
-The show was presented as a staged reading at Goodspeed Opera House, The York Theatre, The Berkshire Theatre Festival, and was directed and fully mounted by Dr. Larry Corse at Clatyon State University in Atlanta.
+The show was presented as a staged reading at Goodspeed Opera House, The York Theatre, The Berkshire Theatre Festival, and was directed and fully mounted by Dr. Larry Corse at Clayton State University in Atlanta.
 The show is published by Dramatic Publishing Company.

 As a singer he toured from 2001 to 2018 making appearances in places around the globe such as Russia, Australia, New Zealand, Asia, Europe and US as the Construction Worker with the world famous disco group Village People.
 Since leaving the group in 2018, he now performs solo as well as with The Kings of Disco Featuring Former Members of Village People, who recently appeared as the headliner in Berlin's New Year's Eve Celebration at the Brandenburg Gate with over 1 million people in attendance.

-He continues to write, compose and record music in his studio in Asbury Park, NJ where he also teaches voice.
+He continues to write, compose and record music in his studio in Athens, GA where he also teaches voice.
 He is a proud member of ASCAP, Dramatist Guild, SAG-AFTRA and Actors Equity Association.